shayanimam/nasa-spaceapp/README.md

 # NASA SpaceApp Challenge 2020

+Note: The live site is currently being updated.
+There are some features missing along with some bugs.
+Use sparingly.

 User friendly webapp that allows users to get a visual representation of satalite data, you can check out the site here [https://spysly.github.io/nasa-spaceapp/](https://spysly.github.io/nasa-spaceapp/).

 ## Index